 “They were already looking.”
 The Prince shrugged.
 “And it’s Klaus.”

 “What?”
 I half turned to him, finding his face only inches from mine.
-I took a step back, but he matched me and remained close enough to whisper, and be hear.
+I took a step back, but he matched it and remained close enough to whisper and be heard.

-“My name is Klaus,” he said, his gaze flickering to my lips for only a moment, but long enough that a stir of emotions, mostly rage, filtered through me.
+“My name is Klaus,” he said, his gaze flickering to my lips for only a moment, but long enough a stir of emotions, mostly rage, flooded through me.

-“Well, Klaus, now that you’ve completely ruined my plans, I think I’ll be going,” I said, pushing off the wall.
-“Next time, don’t try and save me, and quit looking at me like I’m a piece of meat for you to devour, I can assure you I am not.”
+“Well, Klaus, now that you’ve completely ruined my plans, I’ll be leaving,” I said, pushing off the wall.
+“Next time, don’t try and save me, and quit looking at me like I’m a piece of meat for you to devour.
+I can assure you I am not.”